-The audit committee had reviewed the Group's consolidated financial statements for the year ended 31 December 2018.
-During the year ended 31 December 2018, four audit committee meetings were held to review and discuss, inter alia, with the management of the Company and the external auditors the accounting principles and practices adopted by the Group, as well as internal controls, risk factors and other financial reporting matters, during which all members were present throughout the meetings.
+The audit committee had reviewed the Group's consolidated financial statements for the year ended 31 December 2019.
+During the year ended 31 December 2019, one audit committee resolution was passed to approve the adoption of updated terms of reference; and three audit committee meetings were held to review and discuss, inter alia, with the management of the Company and the external auditors the accounting principles and practices adopted by the Group, as well as internal controls, risk factors and other financial reporting matters, during which all members were present throughout the meetings.